zimfw/git/README.md

   * `Gfc` clones a repository into a new directory.
   * `Gfm` fetches from and merges with another repository or local branch.
   * `Gfr` fetches from and rebases on top of another repository or local branch.
-  * `Gfu` removes unexisting remote-tracking references, fetches all remotes and merges.
+  * `Gfu` prunes stale remote-tracking branches, fetches all remotes and merges.

 ### Grep